Saniya Sethi

 Updated Persona

-Based on the refined vision, I updated the persona to help me better empathise with my main user group and prioritize goals according to their needs.
+Based on the refined vision, I updated the persona to help me better empathise with my main user group and prioritise goals according to their needs.

 Develop